infinum/eightshift-docs/docs/guides/config.md

 Type: Optional

 Used for namespacing projects REST-API routes and fields.
-Only requiered if you are creating custom REST route or field.
+Only required if you are creating custom REST route or field.

 ## get_project_routes_version()

 Type: Optional

 Used for versioning projects REST-API routes and fields.
-Only requiered if you are creating custom REST route or field.
+Only required if you are creating custom REST route or field.

 ## get_project_primary_color()

 Type: Optional

-Used for styling the mobile browser color and splash screens.
+Used for styling the mobile browser colour and splash screens.
 Check `head.php` for more details.

 ## get_project_path()